idelchi/go-gitignore/Untitled-3.md

 ----------

 Assess the current implementation.
+Read `OVERFITTING_GUIDE.md` for a current situation analysis.

-Read `avoid-overfitting.md` and strictly adhere to it.
+Read `GENERAL_OVERFITTING_GUIDE.md` and strictly adhere to it.

 Keep a holistic view in order to reach 1-1 parity.
 No "overfitting" to the tests.